 Caring for 36 critically endangered rare breed little horses is a non-stop job – it’s not the easiest but it is incredibly rewarding!
-Since Amanda & Stathis started their volunteering programme in 2009 they have hosted over 200 volunteers.
+Since Amanda & Stathis started their volunteering program in 2009 they have hosted over 200 volunteers.
 Would you like to be one of them? 🙂

 Volunteering with horses in Greece – requirements & tasks

 The work is very straightforward, but it is physical.
-You will get fit and build muscles (and get a great tan if you come in summer ) during your stay.
+You will get fit and build muscles (and get a great tan if you come in the summer ) during your stay.

 Here’s a typical day in the life of a volunteer during the summer months (times vary during winter):

 7:30 – First muck-out of the fields, fill water buckets, assist with feeding

 10:00 – DIY breakfast usually free time depending on what’s happening that day.

 14:00 – Home-cooked lunch and break free time

 19:30 – If you have skills and we have time: Lunging, equine agility, halter training, handling, etc.